Photo by Sarah Clark

 Pass the Mic Info!

-We are currently planning the 2019 Pass the Mic Music Camp as well as planning new on-going Music, Podcasting, and Sound Engineering programming for Immigrant and Refugee Youth throughout the year.
+We are currently planning the 2019 Pass the Mic Music Camp as well as planning new year round programming, in partnership with XRAY.fm.
+Our year round programming will feature workshops in music, podcasting, sound engineering, radio, and digital storytelling media for immigrant and refugee youth throughout the year.

 Check back soon for more details!